 The Creation Date option under Tweak My Results allows you to refine your search by the date the item was created.
 This is useful if you are only interested in items created within a certain time period.
 You can type the years into the boxes or use the slider to choose your date range.

 Save useful books and articles by adding them to My Favourites.
 Make sure you are signed in when you do this.

 Click on the pin icon in the top right of the result record you wish to save; the pin will change to a pin icon with a line through it to denote it has been 'pinned' to your favourites list.
 Click on the pin icon in the top right-hand corner of the LibrarySearch screen to go to My Favourites to view your saved items.
 It is possible to print details of items on your My Favourites list, email items to yourself and/or export them to EndNote.

 To view a list of the books you have borrowed, select My Library Account, select Loans and then select Previous and historic loans in the drop-down menu.

 To save a search in order to re-use it later, when you have completed your search, click on Save Search at the top of your results list.

 Creating an alert will mean that you are emailed when new results are found that match your search – for example, when new articles are added.
 Updates will run at scheduled times to see if there are any new items matching your search and you will be emailed the results.

-Alternatively, you can set up alerts for previously saved searches by going to My Library Account, the Searches tab, selecting Saved searches & alerts and clicking Update.
+Alternatively, you can set up alerts for previously saved searches by going to My Favourites, selecting Saved Searches and clicking the alert icon beside your chosen saved search.